semgrep/semgrep-docs/docs/managing-findings.md

 ## Semgrep Cloud Platform

-Semgrep Cloud Platform builds on Semgrep CI findings to track status and provide additional context for managing findings within your organization.
-A finding can occupy 4 statuses in Semgrep Cloud Platform: `OPEN`, `IGNORED`, `FIXED`, `REMOVED`.
+Semgrep Cloud Platform builds on CI findings to track status and provide additional context for managing findings within your organization.
+A finding can occupy one of four statuses in Semgrep Cloud Platform: `OPEN`, `IGNORED`, `FIXED`, `REMOVED`.

 ### Finding status